 Flightless Cormorant, Galapagos, by Scott Winton

 Cormorants and darters are long-bodied and that, paired with feet at the far end of their bodies, makes them awkward when out of the water.
-Though powerful flyers, they’re rather ungainly when taking off from the surface, but it’s on land that we see that most famous of cormorant behaviors.
+Though powerful flyers, they’re rather ungainly when taking off from the surface.
+On land we see the most famous of cormorant behaviors.
 Sitting atop a cliff face or piece of flotsam following a fishing outing, they’ll spread their wings wide to dry.
 It’s suggested that this is because they lack the oils found in other birds to waterproof their feathers, but that’s not true.
 Waterproofing is an innate characteristic of feathers due to their physical structure.
 No extra oil is required.
 But both cormorants and, in particular, darters are unique in having feathers that are less naturally water-resistant than other birds, an adaptation that enables them to forage underwater more easily.
 However, this necessitates regular time out of the water to dry sodden feathers and regulate body temperature; the time spent in that classic crucificial position.

 Anhinga, Brunswick Co, NC, by Nate Swick